Earl of Kingston

-Family history until 1755
+Family history to 1755

 The King family descends from Robert King, younger brother of John King, 1st Baron Kingston (a title which became extinct in 1761; see Baron Kingston).
 In 1682 Robert King was created a baronet, of Boyle Abbey in the County of Roscommon.
 He subsequently represented County Roscommon and Boyle in the Irish House of Commons.
 He was succeeded by his son, John, the second Baronet, who also represented County Roscommon and Boyle in the Irish Parliament.

 John died childless and was succeeded by his younger brother, Henry, the third Baronet, who like his father and brother represented County Roscommon and Boyle in Parliament.
 Henry was succeeded by his eldest son, Robert, the fourth Baronet, who sat as Member of Parliament for Boyle.
 In 1748, aged 24, Robert was created Baron Kingsborough in the Peerage of Ireland.
 He died unmarried only seven years later, at which time the barony became extinct.